-If you know anything about the economy, you must be aware that the law of supply and demand governs the market and how we operate.
+If you ever took an intro to economics class in school, you must be aware that the law of supply and demand governs the market and how we operate.
 The law of supply and demand ends up ruling more things than you would otherwise think.
-In fact, these laws govern everything from your local farmer’s market to the trading market.
-So what do supply and demand zones mean in trading?
+In fact, these laws govern everything from your local farmer’s market to the trading market, to clothing, and even relationships.
+So what are supply and demand zones in trading, and what do they mean?

 Supply And Demand Zones Defined

 In the trading world, supply and demand zones are commonly used evaluation metrics.
 They’re increasingly popular in day trading.

 A supply zone replicates the situation where there is an excessive supply, so an area of supply would be a zone where a large number of traders are holding stock, and these investors are also willing to sell them as well.